Bill Hillgrove: Pittsburgh Steelers

 In 1994, Hillgrove was handpicked by Steelers owner Dan Rooney to succeed the retiring Jack Fleming as the play-by-play broadcaster for the Pittsburgh Steelers on the Pittsburgh Steelers Radio Network.

 After working for many years alongside famous color broadcaster Myron Cope, his Steeler broadcast partners now include former Steelers players like Merrill Hoge (former color), Tunch Ilkin (former color), Craig Wolfley (color), and Max Starks (sideline).

 As the Steelers' play-by-play announcer, Hillgrove has called the Steelers' most recent Super Bowl victories in Super Bowl XL and Super Bowl XLIII, with Ilkin as the color commentator and Wolfley as the sideline reporter.

 Pittsburgh Panthers

 Hillgrove has also been a commentator for Pitt football and basketball games.
 Former Pittsburgh Pirate Dick Groat (who had been an All-America guard at Duke in the early 1950s following schoolboy stardom in nearby Swissvale) served as Hillgrove's broadcast partner for basketball until the 2018–2019 season; former Pitt player Curtis Aiken is now his broadcast partner.
-His partners for football have been Johnny Sauer (1974–1994), Bill Osborn (1995–2003, 2015–2017), Bill Fralic (2004–2010), and Pat Bostick (2010–2015, 2018–present).
+His partners for football have been Johnny Sauer (1974–1982, 1984–1994), Myron Cope (1983), Bill Osborn (1995–2003, 2015–2017), Bill Fralic (2004–2010), and Pat Bostick (2010–2015, 2018–present).